Please Install and Activate the "Revolution Slider" Plugin

 What is Circular and why is it important?

 Even if we reduce our impact we still need to create systems that reuse, or better restore, resources cradle-to-cradle and then find ways to continue those system within their limits.
-Its about systems involving water usage, biodiversity, renewable energy, money and people as well as materials.
+Its about systems involving water usage, biodiversity, renewable energy, money and people as well as materials and more.

-But this is not about one company working in a closed loop, it is about everyone in society working together to move resources around in a way that most closely mimics nature.
+It is about everyone in society working together to move resources around in a way that most closely mimics nature.
 To meet this challenge we need people from all disciplines collaborating.

 Welcome to the Circular Jam!